The Most Common Hair and Skin Changes to Expect During Pregnancy

 Stretch Marks

-Let’s clear some things up about stretch marks.
-First off, they are genetic.
+Let’s clear up a few things about stretch marks.
+First off, they’re genetic.
 Whether or not you get them is unfortunately already written in your DNA.
 It’s one of the few pregnancy skin issues that isn’t hormonally mediated.
-But just because it’s in your blood, doesn’t mean that you can’t help minimize how much your skin actually stretches—the key word here being minimize, not prevent.
+But just because it’s in your blood doesn’t mean that you can’t help minimize how much your skin actually stretches—the key word here being minimize, not prevent.

 “Keeping the skin lubricated with thick bland moisturizers is imperative,” says McMichael.
 Additionally, make sure you’re using gentle soaps that won’t dry you out.
-Keeping skin super hydrated can also help lessen skin sagging after the baby is born.
+Keeping skin super hydrated can also help mitigate skin sagging after the baby is born.